Jennifer Walcott: Early life

 Walcott was born to a family of four children.
 Her childhood was spent in Youngstown, Ohio.
 She was a cheerleader and a dancer growing up.
 In 1995, she graduated from Lowellville High School.
 Walcott wanted to be a veterinarian, mostly because she had many pets at her house.

 In October 1996, at the age of nineteen, Walcott visited Los Angeles and decided to move there.
 The first few years in L.A. were rough, as she worked two jobs while taking business classes at Santa Monica College.
 In 2000, Walcott temporarily moved to Chicago to be close to her grandmother, who was very ill.
 When her grandmother died, Walcott decided to move back to Los Angeles.

 Career

 After her move back to Los Angeles, Walcott decided to become a model.
 In late 2000 and early 2001, she attended a Playboy party as a makeup artist working an event, and was taken notice of by accident; she was scheduled to shoot in mid-2001.
 She was chosen as the Playmate of the Month for August 2001.
 She subsequently launched her own website, and appeared in many Playboy magazines.
 She was chosen by Carmen Electra to model for her celebrity guest photographer photo shoot on playboy.com.

-She has appeared in several music videos, including videos for Justin Timberlake, Sterophonics, and Marc Anthony.
+She has appeared in several music videos, including videos for Justin Timberlake, Stereophonics, and Marc Anthony.

 Walcott was on the Playboy Xtreme team.

 During her first pregnancy, she appeared on the cover of Holistic Health Magazine, explaining to the magazine that she chose to maintain her pregnancy and birth organically, without the use of drugs.